 Superbike is a road race similar to MotoGP, but only allows for production motorcycles with a four-stroke engine between 800 to 1200cc for twin engines, and 750 to 1000cc for four-cylinder engines.
 Superbike is popular for racing brands, as it allows for manufacturers to sponsor factory-quality products.
 Ironically, there is a lot of safety and assurance that goes into superbike races today, which is a drastic difference from its dangerous history.
 Nevertheless, Superbike racing remains one of the most popular forms of motorcycle racing today with circuits in the United States, Canada, Britain, Japan, and Nigeria.

 Motocross is the off-road version of road racing.
 Racers ride on uneven surfaces, usually dirt, sand, mud, or grass, with elevation changes.
+Therefore, you should also consider adding additional protection.
+All dirt bike rider knows that dirt bikes can take a beating during everyday riding.
+Using decals provides an added layer of protection against scratches and other aesthetic problems.
+If you prefer high-quality vinyl and other scratch-resistant materials, you can find bespoke Graphics kits online or at websites like Senge Graphics.
 Bikes range from 0 to 150cc for two-stroke engines and 150 to 250cc for four-stroke.
 The popularity of motocross has led to many different variations, such as Supermoto and Supercross.
 Supermoto is a cross-over race between motocross and superbike on a mix of road and off-road surfaces.
 Likewise, Supercross is an indoor stadium race with steep hills, extreme jumps, and challenging obstacles.

 Enduro is another form of off-road racing focused on endurance.
 There are different stages with a time that racers must meet exactly.
 Otherwise, reaching those areas early or late will penalize riders.
 Some stages can be speed stages where racers must go through as fast as possible, while others may allow them time to relax and re-energize.